silkfire/Pastel/README.md

 If you for some reason want to disable any future color output produced by Pastel for the duration of your app, simply call `ConsoleExtensions.Disable()`.
 To re-enable color output, call `ConsoleExtensions.Enable()`.

+### CI/CD environments

+Pastel will detect if your application is running under a common CI/CD environment and will disable all coloring if this is the case.

 ### NO_COLOR

-Pastel will honor systems where console color output has explicitly been requested to be turned off.
+Pastel will also honor systems where console color output has explicitly been requested to be turned off.
 See more information about this initiative at https://no-color.org.